oliverrdz/bash/README.md

 # Bash scripts

-A collection of my scripts.
-My setup is:
+A collection of my Linux scripts.

-+ OS: Debian 10 buster
-+ Window manager: dwm
-+ Terminal: st